 Will there be a Squid Game season 2?

 Where does Squid Game go next?

-What's more, although Hwang himself seemed, at first, hesitant to talk about a second season (he initially told The Sunday Times that it wouldn't happen), the runaway success of the show – which, alone, was watched for a total of 1.6 billion hours during its opening month – seems to have encouraged its creator to rethink his early reluctance.
+Although series creator creator Hwang Dong-hyuk seemed, at first, hesitant to talk about a second season (he initially told The Sunday Times that it wouldn't happen), the runaway success of the show – which, alone, was watched for a total of 1.6 billion hours during its opening month – seems to have encouraged its creator to rethink his early reluctance.

-The most obvious plot thread to explore is Gi-hun’s quest for revenge.
+The most obvious thread to touch upon is Gi-hun’s quest for revenge.
 Evidently, given the show’s final shot, the character is enraged by the game organizers’ continued pursuit of downtrodden contestants, and the suggestion is that Gi-hun wants to expose them.

 Should the show decide to go in this direction – as seems likely to be the case – it could do so in two ways.
 The first might see Gi-hun attempt to convince others of the game’s existence, exposing its corruption and inhumanity from the outside – he is, after all, a much richer man now.
 The second could see Gi-hun return to the game itself, with greater knowledge of its inner workings and ultimate objectives.

 As unlikely as that second scenario sounds – it doesn’t really make sense for Gi-hun to return to a game which almost cost him his life – the former, more realistic scenario would likely eliminate much of what makes Squid Game so entertaining: the games themselves.

 Evidently, then, the show’s creator and screenwriters have a job on their hands if they hope to repeat its appeal while also maintaining narrative logic.
 Netflix is currently “trying to figure out the right structure," along with Hwang himself, so it’s no wonder we’re unlikely to see a follow-up season for at least a few years.